 Viagra, also known as ‘the little blue pill’, is well known as a medication that can help alleviate ED problems.
 The generic form, sildenafil, does the job just as well.
 It takes around 30 minutes for Viagra/sildenafil to kick in and the effects last for around 4 or 5 hours.

-Levitra (chemical name vardenafil) usually induce an erection in around 30 minutes.
-A man taking this medication can expect the effects to last for approximately 12 hours.
+Levitra (chemical name vardenafil) usually induces an erection in around 30 minutes.
+A man taking this medication can expect the effects to last for approximately 4-5 hours.

 Spedra (chemical name avanafil) can prompt an erection in as little as 15 minutes.
 The effects can last for approximately 6 hours (sometimes longer).

 Which is the best medication for me?